nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_search.md

 <!--Though the NRL does not keep a version history of each DocumentReference, each one does hold a versionId to support the NRL update strategy. -->

-In responding to a search request, the NRL server will populate the versionId of each matching DocumentReference.

 ## Search Parameters

 {% include custom/search.parameters.html resource="DocumentReference" link="https://www.hl7.org/fhir/STU3/documentreference.html#search" %}